jcrawley/spitfire-maybe/README.md

 **SYNTAX**

 Here is the syntax for Spitfire.
-Our EBNF syntax categories and compound tokens that are shown in all caps on the left of the arrow.
-Our symbols are as follows: `|` is for alternatives, `*` is zero or more, `+` is for one or more, `?` is for zero or one, and parentheses are for groups.
+Our EBNF symbols are as follows: `|` is for alternatives, `*` is zero or more, `+` is for one or more, `?` is for zero or one, and parentheses are for groups.

     SCRIPT        →  (STMT BR)+
     STMT          →  DEC